 Today I will give you some tips on how to customize Microsoft Outlook.
-Different people have different needs and they can customize Microsoft Outlook 2010 accordingly.
-There are plenty of options available with Microsoft Outlook 2010 under File menu that you can use to customize your copy of Outlook as you wish.
+Different people have different needs and they can customize Microsoft Outlook accordingly.
+There are plenty of options available with Microsoft Outlook under the File menu that you can use to customize your copy of Outlook as you wish.

 From the many features available under File > Options, here is a list of some configuration options that I always use.

 Available under General, turning on this option lets you view how your email will appear when you hover over different formatting styles.
 This helps you preview in real-time before you actually apply the formatting to selection.
 Enabling the option saves you plenty of time.
 The option is selected by default.

 Available under Mail options, enabling Always Check Spelling before Sending helps you check for spellings automatically as soon as you hit the Send button.
 This helps especially if you forget to check to spell manually.
 While you are there, you should also make sure you enable Ignore Original Messages in Reply or Forward.
 The second option saves you from the additional trouble of going through the mistakes that others made while sending messages to you.

 You can choose to close original messages upon reply but that may result in misunderstanding as the recipients may not understand to which message you are replying.
 The tradition has always been including and indenting the original messages in replies and forwards.
 While including the original message helps others grab the context, indenting makes it clear as to which part is the original.
 The default choice is Include Text.
 Change it to “Include and Indent”.

 Setting up a time zone helps you deal better with meetings and other events.
 It is even better when you specify two different time zones – one for your local time and the other one to check out your clients’ time zone (a reference to clients is for example).